 The Pre-Employment File consists of the records involved in the hiring of the affected faculty member.
 The records include confidential papers received from placement bureaus, letters of recommendation, summaries of reference checks, and other pre- employment information.

-These files on full-time faculty members are maintained in the Office of Academic Personnel Services until the faculty member receives tenure or until five (5) years after separation from university employment, whichever comes first.CSU record retention policies
+These files on full-time faculty members are maintained in the Office of Faculty Affairs ,.in accordance with CSU record retention policies.

 The affected faculty member shall not have access to this material.